camunda/camunda/docs/src/basics/workflows.md

 # Workflows

-Workflows are flow-chart-like blueprints that you can use to define the orchestration of loosely coupled *task workers*.
+Workflows are flow-chart-like blueprints that define the orchestration of *tasks*.
+Every task represents a piece of business logic such that their ordered execution produces a meaningful result.

-A task worker is your implementation of the business logic of a step in a workflow.
-It must embed a Zeebe client to connect to the broker but other than that there are no restrictions on its implementation.
+A *job worker* is your implementation of the business logic of a task.
+It must embed a Zeebe client library to connect to the broker but other than that there are no restrictions on its implementation.
 You can choose to write a worker as a microservice, as part of a classical three-tier application, as a \(lambda\) function, via command line tools, etc.

-Running a workflow then requires two steps: Submitting the workflow to Zeebe and connecting the required task workers.
+Running a workflow then requires two steps: Submitting the workflow to Zeebe and connecting the required workers.

 ## Sequences

-The simplest kind of workflow is an ordered sequence of steps.
-Each step represents an invocation of a task worker.
+The simplest kind of workflow is an ordered sequence of tasks.
+Whenever workflow execution reaches a task, Zeebe creates a job and triggers the invocation of a job worker.

 ![workflow-sequence](/basics/workflow-sequence.png)

 You can think of Zeebe's workflow orchestration as a state machine.
-It starts at a particular step, triggers the worker and then waits for the worker to complete its work.
-Once the work is completed, it continues to the next step.
-If the worker fails to complete the work, it remains at the current step, potentially retrying until it eventually succeeds.
+Orchestration reaches a task, triggers the worker and then waits for the worker to complete its work.
+Once the work is completed, the flow continues with the next step.
+If the worker fails to complete the work, the workflow remains at the current step, potentially retrying the job until it eventually succeeds.

 ## Data Flow

-As Zeebe progresses from one step to the next in a workflow, it can move custom data in the form of a JSON document along.
+As Zeebe progresses from one task to the next in a workflow, it can move custom data in the form of a JSON document along.
 This data is called the *workflow payload* and is created whenever a workflow is started.

 ![data-flow](/basics/workflow-data-flow.png)

-Each task worker can read the current payload and modify it when completing a task so that data can be shared between different steps in a workflow.
-A workflow model can contain simple, yet powerful payload transformation instructions to keep task workers decoupled from each other.
+Every job worker can read the current payload and modify it when completing a job so that data can be shared between different tasks in a workflow.
+A workflow model can contain simple, yet powerful payload transformation instructions to keep workers decoupled from each other.

 ## Data-based Conditions

-Some workflows do not always execute the same steps but need to choose different steps based on payload and conditions:
+Some workflows do not always execute the same tasks but need to choose different tasks based on payload and conditions:

 ![data-conditions](/basics/workflow-conditions.png)